pthomas551/phase-0/week-1/tracking-changes-reflection.md

 1. git status
 2. git add (filename)
-3. git commit -m (filename) "message"
+3. git commit -m "message"

 What is a pull request and how do you create and merge one?